yegor256/blog/_posts/2016/sep/2016-09-13-inheritance-is-procedural.md

 But what does _copying_ methods and attributes from a parent class to a child one have to do with "deriving characteristics"?
-Implementation inheritance is exactly that &mdash; copying &mdash; and it has nothing to do with the meaning of the word "inherit" I quoted above.
+Implementation inheritance is exactly that&mdash;copying&mdash;and it has nothing to do with the meaning of the word "inherit" I quoted above.

 Implementation inheritance is much closer to a different